Rajib-Mardi/Integrated-Ansible-Playbook-execution-as-part-of-the-CI-CD-pipeline/README.md

 ### Create two  EC2 Instances (for Ansible Managed Nodes) manually and download the pem file.

+* Manually launch the two Amazon Linux instances (managed servers) in AWS EC2 Dashboad and create the new key pairs for ansible-jenkins since ansible-server connects to the instances required to configure the ssh key

 * written   the Ansible Playbook that installs  the  Docker and Docker Compose in the Ec2 server with ansible.cfg file , and inventory file